n43/react-pannable/packages/pannable/docs/carousel.md

 # \<Carousel />

-`Carousel` is a convenience wrapper around [`Player`](player.md).
-Apart from inheriting Player's props, it also provides some special and useful methods and events.
+`Carousel` is a convienent way to playback list data automatically in infinity loop.

 ## Usage